hpatil000/hpatil000/README.md

 I am Harshita Patil, a graduate student in Computer Science from New York Institute of Technology.
 This is my GitHub profile, where you will find the varied kind of projects that I have contributed to and have been a part of during my tenure.

-My past experiences include working as a full-time Systems Engineer at Atos, I have detail-oriented IT professional industry experience of 2 years.
-Proficient in working with cross functional international teams proving teamwork and excellent verbal and written communication skills.
-I also working as a student technology assistant at New york institute of Technology, I provide technical support to faculty, staff, and students within the academic institution.
-My Responsibilities include resolving computer issues, setting up systems, assisting with IT projects, and sharing technical knowledge with students.As a technology and data enthusiast, I am highly motivated to develop my skill sets.
+I am a software engineer with over 3 years of experience in developing and enhancing web applications.
+Skilled in designing technology solutions, optimizing IT service management, and providing comprehensive technical support.
+Proven ability to improve system efficiency, user experience, and team performance through innovative problem-solving and effective training.
+I am proficient in C, Java, Python, SQL and have a keen interest in Software Development.

+Additionally, I have a solid educational background with 2 years spent in college, where I honed my skills in software development, problem-solving, and leveraging innovative technologies to drive company success.

+As a technology and data enthusiast, I am highly motivated to develop my skill sets.
 I am confident that my capabilities, coupled with my quick learning abilities and attention to detail, make me a valuable asset in a professional setting.

 **My Skillset Overview** 💻